San Diego Trolley: History

+2023 was the 42nd anniversary of the San Diego Trolley, and MTS prepared a brief historical review of San Diego trolleys, and in particular the San Diego Trolley.
+MTS also has a more extensive slideshow and timeline available.
+The last day of streetcar operation in San Diego was April 23, 1949.
+On July 19, 1981, electric railcars returned to San Diego streets on the first modern American light rail system integrated with its bus system.

 Early history

 Electric rail service in San Diego traces its roots back to 1891 when John D. Spreckels incorporated the San Diego Electric Railway.
 San Diego's streetcar system had been replaced with buses in 1949, and by 1966 the local bus company, San Diego Transit, was facing a financial crisis and public takeover.

 Planning for mass transit in the San Diego region began in 1966 under the auspices of the Comprehensive Planning Organization (CPO, now known as the San Diego Association of Governments, SANDAG), an intergovernmental agency of 13 cities and San Diego County.

-Over the next decade, the CPO researched various technologies were studied including improvements to local buses, express buses, heavy rail, light rail, and advanced technologies.
+Over the next decade, the CPO researched various technologies including improvements to local buses, express buses, heavy rail, light rail, and advanced technologies.
 The CPO also closely studied the San Francisco Bay Area Rapid Transit (BART) system, then under construction.
 Ultimately, the early studies went nowhere due to disagreements between stakeholders and a lack of funding.